-QS Energy intends to continue to seek commercialization and marketing of its current technologies.
+Assuming we are able to raise sufficient capital, we intend to continue to seek commercialization and marketing of our current technologies.
 Our current and primary product portfolio is dedicated to the crude oil production and transportation marketplace, with a specifically targeted product offering for enhancing the flow-assurance parameters of new and existing pipeline gathering and transmission systems.